antoine-reid/cs50p/README.md

 ## Minor Scales

 Not all scales are Major scales however.
 A lot of interesting music is written using the Minor scale instead.
-The logic is exactly as exlained above, but using different intervals between the notes.
+The logic is exactly as explained above, but using different intervals between the notes.

 ### Natural Minor Scale